Privacy policy

 We use data called ‘cookies’ to get information about how you’re using our website – for example, what pages you click on and what device you’re using.
 Find out more how we collect and use cookies when you browse our website.

-We’ll collect your name and email address so that we can get back to you.
+If you ‘Email us’ we’ll collect your name and email address so that we can get back to you.

 We’ll get your permission to collect your information when we first talk with you.

-The partner organisation will get your permission to collect your information and indicate this by ticking a box within the system.
+If a partner organisation uses our online referral system function to make a referral on your behalf, the partner organisation will get your permission to collect your information and indicate this by ticking a box within the system.
 We use your contact details to get in touch with you to progress the referral.

 We only access your information for other reasons if we really need to – for example, to investigate complaints.